Leipzig-Corpora-Collection/NoSketch-Engine-Docker/README.md

 ### 1. Get the Docker image

 - Build your own image yourself (the process can take 5 minutes or so): `make build IMAGE_NAME=myimage`– be sure to name your image using the `IMAGE_NAME` parameter

 ### 2. Compile your corpus

-1. Put vert file(s) in: `corpora/vert/CORPUS_NAME` directory
+1. Put vert file(s) in: `CORPORA_DIR/vert/CORPUS_NAME` directory (SSD)
-2. Put config in: `corpora/registry/CORPUS_NAME` file
+2. Put config in: `CORPORA_DIR/registry/CORPUS_NAME` file
-3. Compile all corpora listed in [`corpora/registry`](corpora/registry) directory using the docker image: `make compile`
+3. Compile all corpora listed in `CORPORA_DIR/registry` directory using the docker image: `make compile`
-    - To compile _one_ corpus at a time (overwriting existing files), use the following command:
+    - To compile _one_ corpus at a time (overwriting existing files), use the following command:\
       `make execute CMD="compilecorp --no-ske --recompile-corpus CORPUS_REGISTRY_FILE"`
     - If you want to overwrite all existing indices automatically when running `make compile` set any non-empty value for `FORCE_RECOMPILE` env variable e.g. `make compile FORCE_RECOMPILE=y`

 ### 3. Run

-(Optional, only recommended if variables are altered)

-Customise the environment variables in `secrets/env.sh` (see [`secrets/env.sh.template`](secrets/env.sh.template) for example) and _export_ them into the current shell with `source secrets/env.sh`

 #### 3a.
 Run the container